Posts

 Ellis Croft|

-Read the post: The past is a foreign country: they do things differently thereOne crucial way in which skilled negotiators improve the quality of their deal-making is by pricing in the different values… Read More →
+Read the post: The Past Is a Foreign Country: Doing Things DifferentlyOne crucial way in which skilled negotiators improve the quality of their deal-making is by pricing in the different values… Read More →

 -